-Organisational Structure and Strategy
+Organizational Structure and Strategy

-IFFIm is a multilateral development institution, which was created in 2006 as a financing tool to accelerate and facilitate funding for immunisations carried out by Gavi, the Vaccine Alliance (Gavi)1 and thereby helping the international community achieve the Millennium Development Goals.
-IFFIm serves as an additional funding vehicle for Gavi-approved programmes and does not have any operations other than making grants to Gavi to finance programmes in the world's poorest countries.2 IFFIm has no employees and therefore receives administrative support from Gavi.
+IFFIm is a multilateral development institution created in 2006 as a financing tool to accelerate and facilitate funding for immunizations carried out by Gavi, the Vaccine Alliance, (Gavi1) and thereby helping the international community achieve the Millennium Development Goals.
+IFFIm serves as an additional funding vehicle for Gavi-approved programs and does not have any operations other than making grants to Gavi to finance programs in the world's poorest countries2.
+IFFIm has no employees and therefore receives administrative support from Gavi.
 Moreover, the International Bank for Reconstruction and Development (IBRD), as Treasury Manager, conducts IFFIm's financial affairs, including risk management.
 IFFIm is incorporated as a private company, registered as a charity in England and Wales, and is governed by its own board of directors.

-Sovereign donors enter into pledge agreements with Gavi, setting a total amount to be paid according to a schedule over a set time period.
-Gavi assigns to IFFIm the right to receive the cash as it comes in and IFFIm uses this right to future cash flows in order to access the international debt markets.
-The proceeds from IFFIm's bond issues are granted to Gavi-approved immunisation programmes.
-IFFIm uses the cash from scheduled donor payments to service debt and cover operating expenses (see Exhibit 1 for a representation of IFFIm's organisational structure).
-The repayment of IFFIm's debt has priority over funding for immunisations, and the Treasury Manager is authorised to delay programme funding in order to repay debt obligations.
+Sovereign donors enter into pledge agreements with Gavi, setting a total amount to be paid according to a schedule over a set time.
+Gavi assigns to IFFIm the right to receive the cash as it comes in and IFFIm uses this right to future cash flows to access the international debt markets.
+The proceeds from IFFIm's bond issues are granted to Gavi-approved immunization programs.
+IFFIm uses the cash from scheduled donor payments to service debt and cover operating expenses (see Exhibit 1 for a representation of IFFIm's organizational structure).
+The repayment of IFFIm's debt has priority over funding for immunizations, and the Treasury Manager is authorized to delay programme funding in order to repay debt obligations.